RefaelBeker7/dockerizing-multi-services-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# dockerizing-multi-services-app

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, we build, test, and deploy Docker applications with Kubernetes.
+Also, you can run:

 ### `npm start`